Krdeepak-THz/Krdeepak-THz/README.md

 <h3 align="center">
   <em>Science is not just about finding answers — it’s about asking better questions that shape the future!</em>
-  <em>Also, be patient with the noise, because your signal belongs to only you!</em>

 </h3>